-The accessControlTimeWindow parameter represents a list of elements that comply with the extended crontab syntax as defined in clause 7.3.8 of oneM2M TS-0004 [4].
+The accessControlWindow parameter represents a list of elements that comply with the extended crontab syntax as defined in clause 7.3.8 of oneM2M TS-0004 [4].
 It allows definition of periodically recurring time intervals at which access can be granted, when the rq_time parameter associated with the access request message falls into such interval.

 For the elements of accessControlLocationRegion there are two representation choices.
 These can be represented by a 2-character country code or a circle with radius R centred at a point defined in terms of longitude and latitude parameters.
 Refer to Annex F for detailed information.
 Each element of accessControlLocationRegion defines an admissible location region, which is compared with the rq_loc parameter associated with the access request message.